grafana/detect-angular-dashboards/README.md

 ### Grafana < 10.1.0

-> Warning, Angular private plugins will be not be detected from the scan when using Grafana <= 10.1.0.
+> Warning, Angular private plugins won't be detected from the scan when using Grafana <= 10.1.0.

 Create a service account, with `Plugins / Plugin Maintainer` permissions (or "Admin" if using OSS without RBAC).